-Yes, you’ve developed the right skills and bought some great gear.
+Yes, you’ve developed the right skills, researched the best cameras, and bought some great gear.
 You’ve been getting hired for more projects, whether that’s shooting wedding videos or testimonial interviews.

 But those early successes aren’t enough.
 If you want to truly turn video production from a weekend hobby to a reliable source of income, you’ve got to start thinking about it as a business.

 And the most important thing to figure out?
 How to get clients for video production.

 There are a few ways to go about that.
 But instead of giving you one-sentence explanations about 10 random things, let’s dive deeper into three key things you can start doing right now that will help you attract more clients than you’ve ever had before.

 Treating video production as a business doesn’t mean you’ve got to start using these cliche phrases, but you get the idea.

 Finding new clients may mean you’ll have to try your hand at new types of projects, even if it’s stuff you don’t especially enjoy.
 That’s where a diverse demo reel comes in handy.
 (Many production companies spend a big chunk of time working on projects outside their preferred style or expertise.)

 But the good news is that this is a task you can start today from wherever you are.
 Think about what you do well, and also any “blind spots” you haven’t worked on before.
 Then look for opportunities to tackle that sort of project, or shoot something yourself for fun.